Ryason/Ryason.github.io/DMC-Converter.md

 > Pressing the convert button will start the image conversion, and will result in the pattern being displayed on a large grid.

-> You can click on any grid cell to make the cell white, temporarily, if the DMC value in the cell is hard to read.

-> Once you have completed a stitch, double click on the cell to mark it red.
+> You can mark a grid cell red (complete) by right clicking on it

 ### Current Features
 - Load an image and have it converted into a pattern for cross stitching with DMC floss.